hanchiang/my-website-hashnode/clg6hwp10049quonvhh0da80m.md

 ## Overview of the workflow

-1. Create an indicator script in trading view
+1. Create an indicator script in TradingView

 2. Add indicator to chart